-- Students who have completed PHT 020 with grade of C or higher and still need to complete the remaining first semester Pharmacy Technology courses, it is required that the newly enforced prerequisites are met. - Students who have completed all of the first semester Pharmacy Technology courses with grades of C or higher will be permitted to register for the second semester of the Pharmacy Technology courses without having to complete the newly enforced prerequisites (effective fall 2013).
-Students will need to complete a Prerequisite/Corequisite Challenge prior to the enrollment in second semester courses. - Students who have previously completed PHT 020 and PHT 030 with grades of C or higher but have not completed PHT 031 (Pharmacy Calculations) with grade of C or higher will now need to meet the math prerequisite for the new Pharmacy Calculation course. - Students who have completed the first semester Pharmacy Technology courses with grades of C or higher but have not completed the second semester of Pharmacy Technology coursework with grades of C or higher are recommended but not required to take the newly enforced prerequisites. - Please note that catalog rights have no bearing on newly enforced prerequisites.
+- Students who have completed PHT 020 with grade of C or higher and still need to complete the remaining first semester Pharmacy Technology courses, it is required that the newly enforced prerequisites are met. - Students who have completed all of the first semester Pharmacy Technology courses with grades of C or higher will be permitted to register for the second

+- Students who have previously completed PHT 020 and PHT 030 with grades of C or higher but have not completed PHT 031 (Pharmacy Calculations) with grade of C or higher will now need to meet the math prerequisite for the new Pharmacy Calculation course. - Students who have completed the first semester Pharmacy Technology courses with grades of C or higher but have not completed the second semester of Pharmacy Technology coursework with grades of C or higher are recommended but not required to take the newly enforced prerequisites. - Please note that catalog rights have no bearing on newly enforced prerequisites.